Skip to main content

 Reversal of Cervical Lordosis

-When contemplating the difficulties that might occur from cervical lordosis, the significance of effective therapy becomes clear.
+The significance of effective therapy becomes clear when thinking of the difficulties that might occur from cervical lordosis.
 Treatment of the curvature, in addition to addressing bad posture, can help to avoid future spinal injuries.

 The vertebrae are supposed to act as shock absorbers for the spine, and any degradation or change in location caused by cervical curvature might result in spinal damage.
 This is also evident in degenerative disc disease and joint disease.